Release of information

 - a person who has been appointed your power of attorney (a power of attorney is the legal power to make decisions on someone else’s behalf)

-- a police officer applying for a release of driver licence information if they are performing a function associated with their role as a police officer
+- a police officer applying for a release of traffic history or licence information if they are performing a function associated with their role as a police officer

-- a court, by court subpoena, to release driver licence information
+- a court, by court subpoena, applying for the release of traffic history or licence information

-- an interstate or federal authority which grants or issues driver licences under the law of the state or Commonwealth may apply for the release of driver licence information
+- an interstate or federal authority which grants or issues driver licences under state or Commonwealth law applying for the release of traffic history or licence information

-- a person representing an authorised government agency may apply for a release of driver licence information—the person applying must show the legislation entitling the release of information.
+- a person representing an authorised government agency applying for a release of traffic history or licence information—the person applying must show the legislation entitling the release of information